-In his distinguished publishing career, Wolff has acquired and edited close to 60 New York Times or Wall Street Journal bestsellers.
+In his distinguished publishing career, Wolff has acquired and edited more than 60 New York Times or Wall Street Journal bestsellers.
 Wolff started his trade publishing career at Macmillan, then went to the Time Warner Book Group (which was eventually acquired by Hachette).
-During his time there, Wolff was a Vice President/Executive Editor and oversaw his own imprint, Business Plus, for a number of years.
+During his time there, Wolff was a Vice President/Executive Editor and created and oversaw his own imprint, Business Plus, for 15 years.
 He eventually left Hachette to go to Houghton Mifflin Harcourt to serve as their Senior Executive Editor.

 Other major best-selling authors of Wolff’s include former GE CEO Jack Welch (JACK: Straight from the Gut), former Secretary of Treasury Hank Paulson (On the Brink), Duke University’s Coach K (Leading with the Heart), NPR’s Guy Raz (How I Built This), Ted Turner (Call Me Ted), Dr. Kai-Fu Lee (AI Superpowers) CBS’ Dan Rather (Rather Outspoken), Governor John Kasich (Stand for Something), US Navy Captain Mike Abrashoff (It’s Your Ship), Dr. Robert Sutton (The No Asshole Rule), Chris Anderson, the head of TED, (TED Talks); Reddit co-founder Alexis Ohanian (Without Their Permission), NFL Hall of Famer Steve Young (QB: My Life Behind the Spiral), Tiger Woods (How I Play Golf), billionaire investor Howard Marks (Mastering the Market Cycle), Roger Angell of The New Yorker (A Pitcher’s Story), Phil Mickelson (One Magical Sunday), Bill Geist of the New York Times (Little League Confidential), and dozens more.

 Of particular note is James Finn Garner, whose humorous book Politically Correct Bedtime Stories spent 64 weeks on the New York Times bestseller list, including six weeks in the top position.
 The book had previously been turned down by 27 houses before Wolff acquired it.
-Three of Wolff’s acquisitions made it to being number one of the New York Times Bestseller list.
-In addition to Politically Correct Bedtime Stories, Rich Dad Poor Dad, and JACK: Straight from the Gut were number one best-sellers as well.
+Three of Wolff’s acquisitions made it to being number one on the New York Times bestseller list.
+In addition to Politically Correct Bedtime Stories, Rich Dad Poor Dad and JACK: Straight from the Gut were number one bestsellers as well.

-He has hosted The Sports Edge, a show dedicated to sports parenting issues, on WFAN Radio in New York City since 1998.
+In addition, Wolff has hosted Rick Wolff’s Sports Edge, a show dedicated to controversial sports parenting issues, on WFAN Sports Radio in New York City since 1998.